opencog/opencog/opencog/learning/pattern-index/README.md

 ```

 Results for Q4 and Q5 are all the InheritanceLinks in the input database.
 To
-compute R3 which is the result of Q3 we need to combine (Q4 AND Q5) these links
+compute R3 which is the result of Q3 = Q4 AND Q5, we need to combine (Q4 AND
-and pick up the combinations that give valid variable mappings (as we did in
+Q5) these links and pick up the combinations that give valid variable mappings
-the previous example).
+(as we did in the previous example).
 Thus (ommiting the variable mappings):

 ```
     R3: